Lewis John Carlino: Screenwriting and directing

+In October 1965, Douglas and Lewis Productions announced that it had secured a one-picture financing and distribution deal with Warner Brothers Pictures for The Hoods.
+The Hoods (later released as The Brotherhood), was an original screenplay by Carlino about the mafia and was to star Douglas.
+Edward Lewis was to produce the film while Martin Ritt would direct and co-produce through his film production company, Martin Ritt Productions.
+The filming of The Brotherhood was delayed considerably due to Douglas' other commitments, and Warner Brothers Pictures' option eventually expired, leading the producers to eventually secure a $3,500,000 financing and distributing deal through Paramount Pictures in May 1967.
+The movie was filmed on location in Sicily on September 14, 1967, followed by New York City locations in October 1967.
+The Brotherhood opened in December 1968 and was generally well-received during previews.
+Carlino was nominated for a Writers Guild of America Award for Best Written American Original Screenplay.

+Another property acquired around this time by Douglas and Lewis Productions was Yukio Mishima's The Sailor Who Fell From Grace With the Sea, with Carlino assigned to write the screenplay.
+Ten years later, Carlino would direct the film, with no ties to Douglas and Lewis Productions.

 Carlino next worked with screenwriter Howard Koch on the adaptation of the 1923 novella The Fox by D. H. Lawrence.
 The 1967 film (starring Sandy Dennis, Anne Heywood, and Keir Dullea), won a Best Foreign Film Golden Globe Award, and Heywood earned the Best Actress award.
 The screenplay by Carlino and Koch was nominated for the Golden Globe for Best Screenplay of 1967.
-The following year, Carlino was nominated for the Writers Guild of America Award for the Best Written American Original Screenplay of 1968 for his work on The Brotherhood, which starred Kirk Douglas and was directed by Martin Ritt.

 In 1970 he wrote an adaptation of the classic Robert Heinlein novel Stranger in a Strange Land, picked up by Warner Bros and listed for production in early 1971.
 The movie was never made.

 Carlino wrote the original story and the screenplay for the 1972 film The Mechanic, which stars Charles Bronson and Jan-Michael Vincent.
 The film is noted for opening with no dialog for the first 16 minutes and for its surprise ending.